 One child dead, two other juveniles injured in Springfield shooting

 Mar.
-21—One child died and two others were injured following a shooting that happened Saturday night in the 1000 block of South Yellow Springs Street, according to a police report.
+22—One child died and two others were injured after a shooting that occurred Saturday night in the 1000 block of South Yellow Springs Street in Springfield, according to a police report.

-The three child victims located on South Yellow Springs Street were found to be struck by gunfire, the report said.
+When police arrived at the scene they found the three victims with gunshot wounds, the report said.

-Two children were taken to Springfield's hospital by a personal vehicle, the report said.
+Two of the children were taken to Springfield's hospital by a personal vehicle, the report said.

-One child succumbed to the injuries, with the hospital staff calling the child's time of death at roughly 1 a.m.
+One child died from the injuries around 1 a.m.
+Sunday, officials said.
 The other child was admitted to the region's medical center for the injuries, and the juvenile's condition was unknown.

-Another child was transported to Springfield Regional Medical Center by medics, and later transferred to Miami Valley's MICU.
+Another child was transported to Springfield Regional Medical Center by medics, and later transferred to Miami Valley by Mobile Intensive Care Unit.
 The child's condition is unknown.

 Police have not released the identifications of those involved, as they are juveniles, city of Springfield spokesperson Valerie Lough said.